 Why you'll love it

 Sausage and peppers is one of those already delicious combinations that just tastes so good, and I'm upgrading it in this creamy pasta recipe that's rich and decadent.
-I wouldn't consider this one totally extravagant or anything like that, but it might be something you save as a creative Friday night treat.
-It's also great for company since it's so pretty and colorful on your table!
+I wouldn't consider this one totally extravagant, but it might be something you save as a Friday night treat.

-If you're a regular reader here, you already know that one of my passions is creating something special out of everyday ingredients that's as good as you'd get at a restaurant.
-This easy Italian sausage pasta has ordinary grocery store ingredients like bell peppers, garlic, and spinach, so there's no need to shop around to make a fancy-tasting meal at home.
+With this recipe, you'll create something special out of everyday ingredients that's as good as you'd get at a restaurant.
+This easy Italian sausage pasta has ordinary ingredients like bell peppers, garlic, and spinach, so there's no need to shop around to make a fancy-tasting meal.

 What you'll need